oslabs-beta/indiK8or/README.md

 2. Once Docker is installed, run the following command:
    ` minikube delete `
 3. Start the minikube service with the following command:
-   ` minikube start --cpus 4 --memory 8192 --vm-driver hyperkit `
+   ` minikube start --cpus 4 --memory 8192 --vm-driver Docker `
    Note: it may take a while to fully install.
 Please be patient
 4. Make sure you have kubectl installed to add deployments ` brew install kubectl `